Javascript callbacks - cannot live with them cannot live without them... or can you?

 Now to the problem that I’ve run into more times than I care think about.
 Let’s say that I want to return something from my function.
 Like this API that I started out doing a couple of days back:

-Now that’s just wrong.
+That’s just wrong.
 It’s not the Node way and you’ll get into trouble if you try to pursue that path.
 So let’s do that and see what happens.
 In my case I used Mongoose to access the database, hence building a data access layer.
-But since everything (!) in Node is non-blocking you’ll likely run into similar problems no matter what you try.
-Ok so I wrote this code in my method:
+But since everything in Node is non-blocking you’ll likely run into similar problems no matter what you try.

 How to Node